-Dr. Scott Naftulin D.O. provides basic answers to frequently asked questions involving pain, treatment & therapy.
+Dr. Scott Naftulin D.O. and Dr. Bruce Zhang provide basic answers to frequently asked questions involving pain, treatment & therapy.

-Dr. Naftulin is a physician partner of Northeastern Rehabilition Associates (NERA) and a specialist in pain associated with musculoskeletal & neurological conditions
+Dr. Naftulin and Dr. Zhang are physician partners of Northeastern Rehabilitation Associates (NERA) and specialists in pain associated with musculoskeletal & neurological conditions

-Contact your doctor to diagnose your specific situation or make an appointment with Dr Naftulin and associates to evaluate your medical condition.
+Contact your doctor to diagnose your specific situation or make an appointment with Dr. Naftulin or Dr. Zhang and the NERA Specialty Spine associates to evaluate your medical condition.

 In pain and can’t work?
 Whether this is a new or chronic problem, work-related or not, Physiatrists are trained to manage issues that may interfere with one’s ability to work.